 Expand AllClick here for a more accessible version

-The Department of General Services (DGS) and contracted cleaning services continue to follow Centers for Disease Control and Prevention (CDC) guidelines in performing enhanced cleaning with proper disinfectants of all touchpoints and surfaces in office areas - except for personal effects and paperwork - and common areas of buildings.
+The Department of General Services (DGS) and contracted cleaning services continue to perform cleaning of all touchpoints and surfaces in office areas - except for personal effects and paperwork - and common areas of buildings.
 This includes instruction to lessors to complete similar actions in our leased facilities.

-Employees will be notified if their worksite has received enhanced cleaning as a result of a worksite exposure.
-DGS and contracted cleaning services are following the cleaning recommendations provided by the CDC and DOH to combat COVID-19.
+Employees will not be notified if their worksite has been cleaned as a result of a worksite exposure.

 How does the commonwealth make sure that after hours cleaning at worksites is being done properly?

 Your agency and the DGS are in regular contact regarding cleaning at state-owned and leased office spaces.
 Expectations regarding daily cleanings were communicated to lessors and are in place within state-owned office spaces.
 DGS has called each landlord to review expectations and confirm they have received the instructions to ensure proper daily cleaning.
 Agencies and DGS continue to communicate with lessors to ensure cleaning is occurring as expected.

 Do I need to bring my own cleaning supplies for my work area?

 Your worksite will be stocked with adequate quantities of cleaning supplies for you to clean your work area.
 These cleaning supplies meet CDC and DOH guidelines for COVID-19.
 You should not bring your own supplies, which may not kill the COVID-19 virus on surfaces.

 Why can’t I bring cleaning supplies from home?

 You should use the specific products approved to clean your work area in order to be sensitive to respiratory concerns about harsh cleaning chemicals that might be brought from home.